CERC-Genomic-Medicine/BQC19_Imputation_Panel/README.md

 ## Support and Contact
 Questions?
 Issues?
 We are here to help!
 Feel free to [open an issue](https://github.com/CERC-Genomic-Medicine/BQC19_Imputation_Panel/issues) on our GitHub repository, or contact me directly at [mohadese.sayahiandehkordi@mail.mcgill.ca](mailto:mohadese.sayahiandehkordi@mail.mcgill.ca).
 We welcome your feedback and are committed to providing support to ensure your success with our pipelines.

-Thank you for choosing Imputation Pipelines for your genomic data analysis needs.
-We look forward to contributing to your research and discoveries.

 Author: Mohadese Sayahian Dehkordi